 The following procedures should be followed for purchase of goods and services greater than $500.
-For purchases under $500, please see Citizens Bank Purchasing Card Procedures and Accounts Payable.
+For purchases under $500, please see Citizens Bank Purchasing Card Procedures and Accounts Payable websites for further instructions.

 Step 1: Purchase Requisition Form